History of the MIT Greek System

 fraternities today

-Today, the MIT fraternity system encompasses 25 fraternities across Boston, Brookline, and Cambridge.
-Over one-half of all undergraduate men have "gone Greek", and these compose over one-quarter of the entire undergraduate student body.
+Today, the MIT fraternity system encompasses 26 member organizations across Boston, Brookline, and Cambridge.
+About one-half of all undergraduate men and women have "gone Greek," and these compose over a third of the entire undergraduate student body.
 Everyday one can see fraternity members in all Courses, most laboratories, and in all levels of student government at the Institute.
 Greek life at MIT has remained strong over its 133 years of existence here, and all of us are proud to continue its tradition of excellence.

 The IFC would like to thank Richard A. Knight, Sigma Chi '47 for his research into this subject.